jeffellingham/pokedex-app/README.md

 ## Credit and Contact

 This Pokédex and its creator owe a big thanks to **PokeAPI** and *its creators*, because that API was invaluable in bringing this app to life.
-I'd also like to thank Nintendo and everyone involved in creating these games that brightened my childhood and provided the content for a fun web development project.
+Another thank you goes out to Nintendo and everyone involved in blessing the world with these games that brightened my childhood and provided the content for a fun web development project.

 I'd also like to thank CareerFoundry, my tutor Jubril, and my mentor Paulo for helping me throughout this project's creation.